expaso/hassos-addons/timescaledb/README.md

 https://docs.timescale.com/latest/getting-started/configuring
 for further tuning.
 Your Postgres.config file is located in the addon's data directory.

-### Option: `system_packages`

-For advanced users, here you can list any additional alpine packages that will be installed during add-on initialization.

-### Option: `init_commands`

-For advanced users, here you can list additional commands to run during add-on startup.

 ## Usage

 You are now ready to start using Postgres with TimescaleDb extenstions enabled!

 Seeking a nice web-based client? **Try the pgAdmin4 addon.**

-Please do not forget to also map the TCP/IP port in the network-section of the addon to the desired port number on the host, if you whish to expose the Postgresql-instance to the rest of your network.
+Please do not forget to also map the TCP/IP port in the network-section of the addon to the desired port number.
-The default is port `5432`.
+The default is port `5432`

 __Securiy Notice!__